Skip to main content

 Step 5: Implement and test your solution

-Test any required organizational changes to your processes and to configuration in general.
-Your disaster recovery plan impacts your deployment pipeline, and it is important that your team knows what needs to be kept in sync.
-After you set up your disaster recovery workspaces, you must ensure that your infrastructure (manual or code), jobs, notebook, libraries, and other workspace objects are available in your secondary region.
+Test the organizational and configuration changes too.
+Your DR plan affects your deployment pipeline, so the team must know what to keep in sync.
+After you set up DR workspaces, confirm that your infrastructure, jobs, notebooks, libraries, and other workspace objects are available in the secondary region.

-Talk with your team about how to expand standard work processes and configuration pipelines to deploy changes to all workspaces.
-Manage user identities in all workspaces.
-Remember to configure tools such as job automation and monitoring for new workspaces.
+Expand your standard work processes and configuration pipelines to deploy changes to all workspaces.
+Manage user identities across workspaces, and configure job automation and monitoring for the new workspaces.

-Plan for and test changes to configuration tooling:
+Plan and test changes to your configuration tooling.

 • Ingestion: Understand where your data sources are and where those sources get their data.
-Where possible, parameterize the source and ensure that you have a separate configuration template for working with your secondary deployments and secondary regions.
-Prepare a plan for failover and test all assumptions.
+Where possible, parameterize the source and use a separate configuration template for the secondary deployment and region.

-• Execution changes: If you have a scheduler to trigger jobs or other actions, you may need to configure a separate scheduler that works with the secondary deployment or its data sources.
-Prepare a plan for failover and test all assumptions.
+• Execution changes: If you have a scheduler to trigger jobs or other actions, you might need a separate scheduler that works with the secondary deployment or its data sources.

-• Outputs: For any tools that generate output data or logs, prepare a plan for failover and test all assumptions.
+• Outputs: For any tools that generate output data or logs.

 Test failover

-When you test failover, connect to the system and run a shutdown process.
-Ensure that all jobs are complete and the clusters are terminated.
+To test failover, connect to the system and run a shutdown.
+Confirm that all jobs complete and clusters terminate.

-A sync client (or CI/CD tooling) can replicate relevant Databricks objects and resources to the secondary workspace.
-To activate your secondary workspace, your process might include some or all of the following:
+A sync client (or CI/CD tooling) replicates relevant Databricks objects and resources to the secondary workspace.
+To activate the secondary workspace, your process might include some or all of the following:

 1. Run tests to confirm that the platform is up to date.